Serving Orange County Since 1999

 • Contempt

-• Limited or no close relationships (even with their spouse and children)
+• No close relationships (even with their own children)

 • Unreasonable expectations